phiilu/mailman/README.md

 ```

 Mailman is now running on port `4000`.
 If you wish to use a other port set a environment variable in .env file for example `PORT=50000`

+## License

+This project is licensed under the MIT License

+## Acknowledgments

+* Thank you [Thomas Leister](https://github.com/ThomasLeister) for you excellent mailserver installation instructions